 Click the button below to download and read the full white paper.

-1. Get an Immediate Tax Deduction, but Give Later: You get the tax deduction when the foundation is funded, then make your charitable gifts over time.
+1. Tax Savings: You get the tax deduction when the foundation is funded, then make your charitable gifts over time.

 2. Leave a Lasting Legacy: Foundations set up in perpetuity can burnish your name far beyond your lifetime.
 Because gifts are made from an endowment that generates investment revenue, the total gifts made by the foundation can far surpass the actual funding.